-Sellers should treat New Zealand resident customers as not registered for GST unless the customer states they are GST-registered, or provides their GST registration number or a New Zealand business number.
+Sellers should treat New Zealand resident customers as not registered for Goods and Services Tax unless the customer states they are GST-registered, or provides their GST registration number or a New Zealand business number.

 The frequency of returns depends upon your volume of business:

 |Below $500,000||Six monthly|